To create a form in Access 2013 or 2016:

 - On the left navigation pane, click the table or query that contains the data for your form

 - From the Create tab on the Ribbon, click Form

 This creates a form based on the table or query that you selected from the navigation pane.
 You can modify the form as required.

-- While viewing a table in Design view, and ensuring that the DESIGN tab is selected, click from the Ribbon
+- While viewing a table in Design view, and ensuring that the DESIGN tab is selected, click Relationships from the Ribbon

 - A Show Table dialog will appear with a list of tables and queries.
-Select the tables (and/or queries) that you wish to create a relationship between, and close the dialog The
+Select the tables (and/or queries) that you wish to create a relationship between, and close the dialog

 This will create the relationship.
 You will see the tables in the Relationship tab with lines depicting the relationship between the tables.

 To add a macro to a form in Access 2013 or 2016:

 - Create a macro